 Fresh air at last!
-Spanish children allowed out for first time in six weeks
+Spanish children go outdoors for first time in six weeks

-MADRID (Reuters) - On foot, on skateboards and on scooters, Spanish children emerged from their homes on Sunday for the first time after six long weeks of living under one of Europe’s strictest coronavirus lockdowns.
+MADRID (Reuters) - On foot and with bicycles, skateboards and scooters, Spanish children went outside at last on Sunday, emerging from their homes for the first time after six long weeks of living under one of Europe’s strictest coronavirus lockdowns.

 The relaxation came as Spain, one of the worst hit by the global COVID-19 epidemic, registered its lowest daily increase in the coronavirus death toll in more than a month.

-Children wearing protective masks were out in Madrid, with under 14s allowed outside for the first time since the government declared a state of emergency on March 14 and shut down most activity.
+Under 14s were allowed outside for the first time since the government declared a state of emergency on March 14 and shut down most public life and economic activity.
+Children wearing protective masks strolled the streets in Madrid.

 Lucia Ibanez, 9, out for a walk with her mother, said she had missed the streets and the park and “feeling the air on your face” during lockdown.